The U.S. Supreme Court Addresses Important Issues Relevant to Criminal Defense

-Another case involves a Muslin prisoner who is demanding the right to have a beard of a half-inch length.
+Another case involves a Muslin prisoner demanding the right to have a beard of a half-inch length.
 This is allowed in 40 states, but Arkansas prison authorities worry the beards could be used to hide drugs, weapons, or contraband.

 There are two other important cases involving the balance of power between the legislative and executive branches of government.
-On November 3, the court will hear a case relative to the status of Jerusalem, as it considers the constitutionality of a 2002 law that directs the State Department to give Israel as the country of birth in passports of Americans born in that city.
+On November 3, the Court will hear a case relative to Jerusalem’s status, as it considers the constitutionality of a 2002 law that directs the State Department to give Israel as the country of birth in passports of Americans born in that city.
 The problem is that the international community, including the United States, does not recognize Israel’s sovereignty over Jerusalem.

-Lastly, on December 3rd, the court will hear arguments relative to the alleged discrimination of a pregnant woman.
+Lastly, on December 3rd, the Court will hear arguments relative to a pregnant woman’s alleged discrimination.

-When you are charged with a crime, it is important that your lawyer has up to date knowledge of the criminal laws.
+When you are charged with a crime, it is essential that your lawyer has up to date knowledge of the criminal laws.
 The United States Supreme Court hears criminal cases in every term.
-That court’s decision can dramatically change the course of criminal representation.
-These decisions can happen overnight and the first notice is on the evening news.
-If you are facing criminal charges and the possible loss of your freedom, it is extremely important that you have expert legal assistance.
+That Court’s decision can dramatically change the course of criminal representation.
+These decisions can happen overnight, and the first notice is on the evening news.
+If you face criminal charges and the possible loss of your freedom, it is essential that you have expert legal assistance.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are experts in the area of criminal defense – that is all we do.
 Our lawyers stay current with criminal laws.